 HIPPY in Aboriginal and Torres Strait Islander Communities Study

-Learning how HIPPY can best support early childhood education in Indigenous Australian communities
+Learning how HIPPY can best support early childhood education in Aboriginal and/or Torres Strait Islander communities

-This mixed methods implementation evaluation will examine how the Home Interaction Program for Parents and Youngsters (HIPPY) functions for Aboriginal and Torres Strait Islander families participating in the early learning program.
+This evaluation will examine how the Home Interaction Program for Parents and Youngsters (HIPPY) functions for Aboriginal and/or Torres Strait Islander families and communities participating in the early learning program in the home.

-This is the first BSL study to exclusively examine how the Home Interaction Program for Parents and Youngsters (HIPPY) is implemented within Aboriginal and Torres Strait Islander communities.
+This is the first BSL study to exclusively examine how the Home Interaction Program for Parents and Youngsters (HIPPY) is implemented within Aboriginal and/or Torres Strait Islander communities.

-The study will include in-depth qualitative data collection in selected HIPPY communities that represent each state and territory in Australia to reflect the diversity of the program’s participants and network.
+The study will include in-depth qualitative data collection in selected HIPPY communities.
+These sites provided an expression of interest to be involved and represent every state and territory in Australia, to reflect the diversity of the program’s participants and networks.
 The study will also collect stories and experiences from across all 100 HIPPY sites.